IMANZE/Build-1/README.md

 # Build 1
-Adding CSS to my html that entails my profile
+Adding CSS to my html that entails my profile.